Scheduled water supply disruption in five areas in Hulu Langat

-KUALA LUMPUR: Several areas in the Hulu Langat district will experience scheduled water supply disruption from 9 pm tonight to facilitate valve replacement maintenance works at Taman Sri Indah Balakong, Cheras inlet and in front of The Mines.
+KUALA LUMPUR: Several areas in the Hulu Langat district experienced scheduled water supply disruption from 9pm last night to facilitate valve replacement maintenance works at Taman Sri Indah Balakong, Cheras inlet and in front of The Mines.

 Pengurusan Air Selangor Sdn Bhd (Air Selangor) head of corporate communications Elina Baseri said the affected areas are Balakong, Green Park Resident; SL6, SL9, SL10 and SL11 at Bandar Sg Long, Taman Bukit Palma and Jalan Putera, Jalan Puteri, Jalan Bendahara and Jalan Mahkota at Bandar Mahkota Cheras.